Bad Reasons Fallacy

-Since the conclusion of a sound argument is always true, it's tempting to think that the relation between the unsoundness of an argument and the falsity of its conclusion is parallel, that is, that the conclusion of an unsound argument is always false.
+Since the conclusion of a sound argument must be true, it's tempting to think that the relation between the unsoundness of an argument and the falsity of its conclusion is parallel, that is, that the conclusion of an unsound argument must be false.
 However, the conclusion of an unsound argument may be either true or false.
 Misunderstanding this asymmetry between sound and unsound arguments is probably one psychological source of this fallacy.

 *Note: Nigel Warburton, Thinking from A to Z (Second Edition, Routledge, 2001), pp. 25-26